 - Request a deposit before duplication of records

 - Denying the request.
 If a request is denied, a written statement shall be provided to the requestor of the specific exemption authorizing the withholding of the record (or part) and a brief explanation of how the exemption applies to the record withheld.

 There may be fees associated with the request for the actual costs connected with copying public records; including the staff time spent making the copies, postage or delivery costs.
 You will be informed of these fees when staff responds.

-If you have remaining questions, please consult the SCOG Public Records Policy or reach out to SCOG staff at either email@example.com or (360) 416-6714.
+If you have remaining questions, please consult the SCOG Public Records Policy or contact SCOG at email@example.com.